NethermindEth/Forta-Agents/TraderJoe-Bots/Contract-Ownership/README.md

 ## Description

-This bot detects transfers in ownership in both the following monitored contracts:
+This bot detects transfers in ownership in the following TraderJoe contracts:
 - sJOE Staking
 - veJOE Staking
 - veJOE Token